agence-webup/dropmic/README.md

       </div>
   </div>
   ```

+## API

-  - You can use the API to generate content and open or close your dropdown with JS :
+You can use the API to generate content and open or close your dropdown with JS:

   Name                      | Parameter type(s)       | Description
   ------------------------- | ----------------------- | ----------